How to clean your bike

 You should still clean the rims of your bike whatever braking system you're using.
 But for rim brakes, it is particularly important to give the braking surface a good wash and wipe – and then repeat for the pads, checking for any debris that might have wedged itself in.

-For disc brakes, make sure the cleaning product you're using is suitable to use on disc brakes.
-Some general purpose bike cleaners are, but if yours isn't, make sure to use a dedicated brake cleaner or some isopropyl alcohol to wipe down the rotors and spray onto the brake pads.
+For disc brakes, make sure the cleaning product you're using is suitable for the job.
+Some general purpose bike cleaners are, but if yours isn't, make sure to use a dedicated disc brake cleaner or some isopropyl alcohol to wipe down the rotors and spray onto the brake pads.
+If you're getting some squealing when you pull the levers, a good clean of the discs and pads may be all that's needed.
+Be careful not to get any other products or grease on the pads or discs as it's likely to cause contamination, and, consequently, poor performance and noise.

 5. Rinse the frame, dry and lube the chain

-Rinse the soap suds off the bike, dry the chain with an old rag and apply chain lube to the chain and the pivot points on the derailleurs
+Rinse the soap suds off the bike, dry the chain with an old rag — you can spin the pedal crank backwards first to remove excess water from the chain and cassette — and apply chain lube to the chain, running through the gears to distribute it onto the cassette cogs, and pivot points on the derailleurs.

 What you need for cleaning your bike

-To clean your bike effectively, there's essentially six broad categories of equipment you'll need.
-The good news is, you'll likely already have half of them around at home and everything else can be found quite cheaply if you shop around.
+To clean your bike effectively, there are essentially six broad categories of equipment you'll need.
+The good news is, you'll likely already have half of them around the home and everything else can be found quite cheaply if you shop around.

 Bike cleaning brushes